ridgerchu/SAD/README.md

 ## Introduction

 Spiking Autonomous Driving (SAD) is the first end-to-end autonomous driving system built entirely with Spiking Neural Networks (SNNs).
 It integrates perception, prediction, and planning modules into a unified neuromorphic framework.
-SAD achieves competitive performance compared to state-of-the-art ANN methods on the nuScenes dataset while demonstrating significant energy efficiency.

 ### Key Features